Skip to main content

 Key event handling

-Certain events (wickets, milestones) are assigned priority 10 in the APNs push.
+Certain events (wickets, milestones) are assigned priority 10 (relevance-score: 10) in the APNs push.
 This ensures iOS gives them prominence in the Dynamic Island with haptic feedback and expanded presentation.